ted-vo/ted-vo/README.md

 ![](https://komarev.com/ghpvc/?username=ted-vo)

-- I’m freelance.
+- I’m Software Engineer and freelance also
-- My title is Site Reliability Engineering
+- My title is Site Reliability Engineering for now
-- I’m looking for help with investment
-- I'm learning Chinese 汉语
+- I'm learning Chinese 汉语 for hobbie
 - Ask me about anything
 - How to reach me: [Telegram](https://t.me/ted_vo)